Sagrada Familia Ticket & Tours

 Important Sagrada Familia entrance update

 Due to public works on Carrer de la Marina, Sagrada Familia entrances will be temporarily affected.
-From November to May, ticket collection will take place at Marina–Mallorca (for groups) and Marina–Provença (for individuals).
+From November to May, groups visitors should head to the Marina–Mallorca corner, while individual visitors should enter via Marina–Provença.
 The exit through the shop will remain open.

 Plan your visit to Sagrada Familia